bparanj/crystal/programming/rag/learning-plan.md

 ### Dense Passage Retrieval (DPR)
 1. **Embeddings**:
    - **Definition**: Dense vector representations of text that capture semantic meaning.
-   - **Tools**: Pre-trained models like BERT or RoBERTa for generating embeddings¹.
+   - **Tools**: Pre-trained models like BERT or RoBERTa for generating embeddings.

 2. **Similarity Measures**:
-   - **Definition**: Methods to compare embeddings, such as cosine similarity or dot product¹.
+   - **Definition**: Methods to compare embeddings, such as cosine similarity or dot product.

 3. **Indexing**:
    - **Definition**: Organizing embeddings for efficient retrieval.
-   - **Tools**: Libraries like FAISS for indexing and searching dense vectors¹.
+   - **Tools**: Libraries like FAISS for indexing and searching dense vectors.

 4. **Fine-Tuning**:
-   - **Definition**: Adjusting pre-trained models on specific datasets to improve retrieval accuracy¹.
+   - **Definition**: Adjusting pre-trained models on specific datasets to improve retrieval accuracy.

 5. **Retrieval Models**:
    - **Definition**: Models that use embeddings to retrieve relevant passages.
-   - **Examples**: Dense Passage Retriever (DPR) models¹.
+   - **Examples**: Dense Passage Retriever (DPR) models.

 ### Sparse Retrieval Methods
 1. **Term Frequency-Inverse Document Frequency (TF-IDF)**:
-   - **Definition**: A statistical measure used to evaluate the importance of a word in a document relative to a corpus¹².
+   - **Definition**: A statistical measure used to evaluate the importance of a word in a document relative to a corpus.

 2. **BM25**:
-   - **Definition**: An advanced version of TF-IDF that considers term frequency saturation and document length normalization¹².
+   - **Definition**: An advanced version of TF-IDF that considers term frequency saturation and document length normalization.

 3. **Inverted Index**:
-   - **Definition**: A data structure used to map terms to their locations in a document corpus¹².
+   - **Definition**: A data structure used to map terms to their locations in a document corpus.

 4. **Sparse Vector Representations**:
-   - **Definition**: Representations where most dimensions are zero, focusing on the presence or absence of terms¹².
+   - **Definition**: Representations where most dimensions are zero, focusing on the presence or absence of terms.

 5. **Hybrid Retrieval Models**:
-   - **Definition**: Combining dense and sparse retrieval methods to leverage the strengths of both¹⁴.
+   - **Definition**: Combining dense and sparse retrieval methods to leverage the strengths of both.

 These concepts will provide a solid foundation for understanding and implementing both dense and sparse retrieval techniques.